No. 2 Clemson uses big moments to topple top-ranked Alabama

 SANTA CLARA, Calif.
 (AP) — Clemson needed a big performance to unseat defending champion Alabama.
 The Tigers got plenty of them from start to finish.

+So is defending champion Alabama (14-1), which figured to have more than enough playmakers to up with the Tigers.
+Instead, it was Clemson that seized every opportunity.

 Cornerback A.J.
-Terrell got it rolling with a 44-yard pick six on Tua Tagovailoa’s third pass of the game, Justyn Ross had a stunning display of acrobatic catches and Clemson’s defense shut down hopes of a Crimson Tide rally with three unlikely stops on downs in the second half of a 44-16 victory Monday night to win its second national title in three seasons — both over powerhouse Alabama.
+Terrell got it rolling with a 44-yard pick six on Tua Tagovailoa’s third pass of the game and Clemson’s defense shut down hopes of a Crimson Tide rally with three unlikely stops on downs in the second half.

+“That set the tone,” Clemson All-American defensive end Clelin Ferrell said of Terrell’s TD.
+“There was no Plan B. There was no sitting back waiting as a defense.
+We were just going to try and attack.
+That’s all.”

 It was an unexpected ‘Bama beatdown by the Tigers (15-0), who showed poise, strength on the offensive line and speed on defense to manhandle Nick Saban’s Crimson Tide (14-1).